rekaonlinebw/tlotlo_rekaonline/README.md

 Whenever you complete a task, you will:

+#Note: you will be using the RekaOnline project on Firebase. check your email for the invite

 -  Create a new branch, using your name.
 -  Once you've completed the task, open a Pull Request to merge your branch with master.
 -  The task is complete when Kess merges your changes.